-Whether they’re concealing walls and fences, or cloaking arches and pergolas with foliage and flowers, every garden should make room for a climber or two.
+Whether they’re concealing walls and fences, or cloaking arches and pergolas with foliage and flowers, every garden should make room for a climbing plant or two.

 While they’re often grown solo, there are some beautiful ways to combine climbers with one or more plants either at their base or scrambling through them.

 Be inspired by some of our favourite climbing plant combinations, below.